Select Page

 There are many benefits to completing an Honors Thesis:

-• The Thesis is especially useful preparation for students intending to go on to graduate school, both for application purposes and for the experience of completing a graduate-style project.
+- The Honors Thesis process is useful preparation for students intending to go on to graduate school, both for application purposes and for the experience of completing a graduate-style project.

-• An undergraduate Thesis on a resume demonstrates to potential employers an impressive level of engagement, independence, and dedication.
+- An undergraduate thesis project on a resume demonstrates to potential employers an impressive level of engagement, independence, and dedication.

-While only two semesters are required to complete the project, those considering the option are encouraged to contact us and to attend a Senior Capstone Meeting by Junior year.
+Two semesters are required to complete the project (fall/spring or spring/fall).
+Therefore, students considering this option are encouraged to contact us and to attend a Senior Capstone Meeting during Junior year so that they have an understanding of the process before it begins.

 Honors College students at either junior or senior level should attend a Senior Capstone Meeting, which is held every September and February.
 This short meeting is a great way to learn about the two options in greater detail.
 Stay tuned for announcements at the beginning of each semester.